Ein Stück: Tschechien

 Visual performance: Michal Kindernay

-This is a coproduction of Kolonie, z.s., and A Studio Rubín.
+A coproduction between Kolonie, z.s. and A Studio Rubín.

 Venue: Theater unterm Dach, Berlin

-In Czech with German surtitles, followed by an aftertalk with the team.
+In Czech with live German interpretation (via headphones), followed by a post-show talk with the team.

-Staged readings of current Czech plays by Tomáš Ráliš, Hana D. Lehečková and David Košťák
+Staged readings of contemporary Czech plays by Tomáš Ráliš, Hana D. Lehečková and David Košťák (in German translation)

-Tomáš Ráliš: Ausrotten (working title, orig.
+Tomáš Ráliš: Ausgewohnt (working title, orig.
 Vyhubyt, translated from Czech by Maira Neubert)

-(a grotesque reckoning with the gentrified real estate market and the dire housing situation of the young generation.
-The play received the Ewald Schorm Award 2023)
+A grotesque reckoning with gentrification and the property market, and the dire housing situation for the young generation.
+The play received the Ewald Schorm Award in 2023.

-Hana D. Lehečková: Die Trollmama (orig.
+Hana D. Lehečková: Trollmama (orig.
 Trollí matka, translated from Czech by Barbora Schnelle)

-(dystopian play by the renowned prose writer dealing with the impact of manipulative content spread by social media on the individual)
+A dystopian play by a renowned prose writer dealing with how manipulative content spread on social media impacts the individual.

-David Košťák: Über der ausgegossenen Milchstraße (working title, engl.
+David Košťák: Die vergossene Milchstraße (working title, engl.
 Over the Spilt Milky Way, orig.
 Nad rozlitou mléčnou dráhou, translated from Czech by Martina Lisa)

-Staged readings (of abridged versions) followed by aftertalks with the playwrights and translators
+Staged readings (of abridged versions) followed by post-show talks with the playwrights and translators.

 Readings directed by: Eberhard Köhler

-There is a new generation of theatre-makers in the Czech Republic, whose texts and productions are relevant across Europe, and yet who are hardly known abroad.
+There is a new generation of theatre-makers in the Czech Republic whose texts and productions are highly relevant across Europe and yet who are hardly known abroad.
 Drama Panorama: Forum für Translation and Theatre e.
 V., in collaboration with the Czech Centre Berlin and the Embassy of the Czech Republic in Berlin, seeks to close that gap with this festival.

-The project aims at establishing the sustained presentation of Czech contemporary drama and theatre in Berlin, and many respects, this has already been accomplished.
-The first Festival for New Czech Theatre took place in 2014 with considerable success; one of the guest plays (Bekenntnis eines Masochisten; engl.
+The project aims to establish the regular presentation of contemporary Czech drama and theatre in Berlin, and in many respects, it has already accomplished this.
+The first Festival for New Czech Theatre took place in 2014 with considerable success; one of the plays presented (Bekenntnis eines Masochisten; engl.
 Confessions of a Masochist by Roman Sikora) was subsequently produced in Dortmund.
-Many other plays and playwrights were presented to the German public in the following years.
+Many other plays and playwrights were presented to the German public in the years that followed.
 In 2018, Neofelis Verlag Berlin and Drama Panorama e.
 V. published an anthology of contemporary Czech drama titled Von Masochisten und Mamma-Guerillas (Of Masochists and Mamma Guerillas; ed. by Barbora Schnelle), a collection of many of the plays that had been presented at the festival in German for the first time.

 In 2021, another anthology with plays by one of the most important political Czech playwrights, Roman Sikora, was published (Frühstück mit Leviathan, Engl.
 Breakfast with Leviathan, Berlin: Neofelis 2021, ed. by Barbora Schnelle).
 Some of the translations in this book were commissioned specifically for our festival.